AdeiTamayo/RidesFX_WebAplikazioa/README.md

     -> Added 2 more use cases: Create Alert and Book Ride -> The application is opened as a not logged in user which can query rides but must log in in order to do anything else.
-    -> Changed the available buttons depending on user type -> Created sequence Diagram for "Query Rides" use case
+    -> Changed the available buttons depending on user type -> Created a window to display and delete alerts, and if a matching ride is found the option booking the ride -> Created sequence Diagram for "Query Rides" use case

  -> STRUGGLES: the sequence diagram was a reality check for the app implementation.
 Major changes had to be done